Airport line, Perth: Opening

-On 16 August, the opening date was revealed to be Sunday 9 October 2022.
+In August, the opening date was revealed to be Sunday 9 October 2022.
 The Forrestfield–Airport Link achieved practical completion on 30 September.
 The line was officially opened on 9 October by Prime Minister Anthony Albanese, Premier Mark McGowan, and Transport Minister Saffioti.
 To celebrate, a community open day was organised for High Wycombe and Redcliffe stations on the day of the opening, which involved live entertainment and food.
-Revamped bus services started operating on Monday 10 October.
+Revamped bus services commenced on Monday 10 October.
 The Forrestfield–Airport Link ended up $20 million under budget, and remains the only Metronet project not to go over budget.

-Future

-High Wycombe station was designed to allow for a future extension south.
-The Perth and Peel @ 3.5 Million plan states that an extension to link the Airport line to the Thornlie–Cockburn line to form a Circle line should be investigated.

 Description

 The Airport line branch uses narrow gauge track and has a maximum speed of 130 km/h.
 Trains are powered by overhead line equipment.
 In the tunnels, where space is limited, a rigid overhead conductor rail is used.
 The Airport line branch is powered by a substation near High Wycombe station.
 The Midland and Fremantle lines are powered by substations near East Perth and City West stations.

 The Airport line uses fixed block signalling.
 As part of Metronet's High Capacity Signalling Project, the Transperth rail network will be upgraded to moving block signalling using communications-based train control (CBTC).
 As of 2021, the CBTC system is planned to be implemented on the Airport, Midland and Fremantle lines by June 2027.
 This will allow for 30 trains per hour on the Claremont to Bayswater section of track and 15 trains per hour on the Airport line branch.